TN 6 (12-22)

 Excluded medical sources of evidence should place the written statement of exclusion after the barcode page, but before the first page of evidence.

-If a written statement of exclusion is placed somewhere else in the evidence, adjudicators do not have to move it.
+If a written statement of exclusion is placed somewhere else in the evidence, adjudicators will not move it.
+Evidence from an excluded source should not be reorganized into multiple documents as explained in DI 70005.005 and DI 81001.005.

 1. Certified electronic folders

-• Change the document type of the affected evidence to document type number 0028, “Excluded Medical Source of Evidence.”
+• Change the document type of the affected evidence to document type number 0028 "Excluded Medical Source of Evidence."
+For more information on document types, see DI 81020.040.

 2. Paper case folders